AkramChauhan/WhatsApp-Status-Downloader-using-Flutter/README.md

 ![Webp net-gifmaker (2)](https://user-images.githubusercontent.com/13075784/60452848-29403780-9c4d-11e9-9a73-4128b53a759f.gif)

-Show your supprt by giving star to this Repo as well as Follow me on Twitter : https://twitter.com/digital_chauhan
+Show your supprt by giving star to this Repo as well as Follow me on Twitter & Instagram : @digitalchauhan

 Play Store URL : http://bit.ly/status-download